 Where can I go?
-As long as you stay on paved roads we have no restrictions, however we do ask that you give us a rough idea or where you are planning to go.
+As long as you stay on paved roads, you can go anywhere in Scotland.
+However, we do ask that you give us a rough idea of where you are planning to go.
 We may be able to help you find more interesting places.
-We would suggest not to do more than 80-100 miles per day.
+We would suggest not to drive more than 80-100 miles per day.
 Click here for our route advice page.We do not allow our motorhomes out of Scotland.

 What about collection and returns?
-Our standard collection time is 13:00 and returns are at 10:00 or 8:30 for customers with pets.
-Outwith peak times (normally School / public holidays) we try to be flexible with collection and return times, however this is not always possible.
+Our standard collection time is 14:00 and returns are at 09:30 or 8:30 for customers with pets.
 All collections and returns are from our base at Beauly Holiday Park.

 Can we collect or return to Edinburgh or Glasgow?
-No, the all handovers are returns need to be completed at our base in Beauly, near Inverness.
+No, all handovers and returns need to be completed at our base in Beauly, near Inverness.
 However, there are excellent train links to the rest of Scotland from there.

 Can we view a motorhome before we hire?
-Yes, however this is strictly by appointment only as often all our motorhomes ar out on hire.
+Yes, however this is strictly by appointment only, as often all our motorhomes are out on hire.

 What are your terms and conditions?
 Click here

 Do you have any motorhomes with automatic transmissions?
-No, all our motorhomes are manual transmission.
+No. All of our motorhomes are manual transmission.

 How much do campsites cost?
 Typically campsites are around £23 - £28 per night and £3 for electric hook up.
-Some campsite offer discounts to our customers.
 Click here for our route advice page.

 How much fuel will I use?
 This really depends on how far you wish to travel.
 Typically our vehicles achieve around 25mpg so we would say a budget of £150 would be about right for most people for a week.
-Remember your on holiday, take it easy and you will use much less and please remember to fill the tank when you return.
+Remember you are on holiday, take it easy and you will use much less fuel, and please remember to fill the tank when you return.

 What if something goes wrong?
 Our motorhomes have full break down cover, in addition to this we also have emergency contact numbers.

 Do I need a UK license?
-No, however we need give our insurers prior notice for non EU licenses.
+No. However we need to give our insurers prior notice for non EU licenses.

-I have never driven on the left before?
-Swapping sides takes a few hours to get used to but its not too difficult, we are happy to give a little tuition on driving in the UK and especially on highland roads.
+What if I have never driven on the left before?
+Swapping sides takes a few hours to get used to, but it is not too difficult.
+We are happy to give a little tuition on driving in the UK and especially on highland roads.
 We also provide a copy of the highway code with the vehicle.

 How many people can I take?
-Our motorhomes have seat belts for 4, but can actually sleep 6 if required.
+All of our motorhomes have seat belts for 4, but can actually sleep 6 if required.
 We strongly advise against carrying people unsecured.

 Are motorhomes hard to drive?
-Absolutely not, just take it slowly and you will be fine.
+Absolutely not.
+Just take it slowly and you will be fine.
 We strongly recommend getting one of your passengers to give you a guide when manoeuvering.
-Highland roads are often single track, however there are plenty of places to pass oncoming traffic or to allow faster vehicles to pass you.
-Please note, all our motorhomes have manual transmissions.
+Highland roads are often single track, however, there are plenty of places to pass oncoming traffic or to allow faster vehicles to pass you.
+Please note, all of our motorhomes have manual transmissions.
 Click here for our route advice page.

 I have points on my license, is this a problem?
 Not normally, however if you have more than 3 points we need to notify our insurers in advance.

 Can I take pets?
-Yes, however there is an additional charge to cover additional cleaning, this starts at £40 and the vehicle will have to be returned earlier than normal.
-There are a lot of sheep in the Scottish Highlands and we therefore ask that dogs are kept on a leash when they are near sheep.
+Yes.
+However there is an additional charge to cover extra cleaning.
+This starts at £40 and the vehicle will have to be returned at 8:30.
+Also, there are strict laws in the Scottish Highlands concerning dogs and sheep.
+We therefore ask that dogs are kept on a leash when they are near sheep.

 Can I park my car while I am on holiday?
-Yes, we have a secure area for car parking for £2 per day.
+Yes, we have a secure area for car parking.
 Please note, cars are parked entirely at own risk.

 Can I take bikes?
-Yes, our motorhomes are supplied with a bike rack capable of carrying 4 bikes (2x child & 2x Adult).
-Alternatively we can arrange bike hire for you at £7 per day including locks and helmets.
+Yes, our motorhomes are supplied with a bike rack capable of carrying 4 bikes (2x child & 2x adult).
+Alternatively, we can arrange bike hire for you at £15 per day including locks and helmets.
 Depending on the design of the bikes it may be difficult to fit 4 bikes.

 Can I come on holiday all year round?
 Yes, in fact some parts of the highlands look at their best during the autumn and winter months.
 Our motorhomes have specifically upgraded electrical and heating systems for this reason.

 What are the rules about drinking?
-Technically in the Scotland if you are in possession of the vehicles keys and you are over the limit then you can be prosicuted for drunk in charge of a vehicle.
-However if you are parked on a formal campsite with the wheels chocked and the keys out of the ignition then the police will most likely take a common sense approach and this will be ok.
-On the other hand if you are wild camping at the side of the road this probably will not be the case.
-We strongly suggest a gap of at least 16hrs between you last drink and driving.
+Technically in Scotland, if you are in possession of the vehicle's keys, and you are over the limit, then you can be prosicuted for drunk in charge of a vehicle.
+However, if you are parked on a formal campsite with the wheels chocked and the keys out of the ignition, then the police will most likely take a common sense approach and this will be ok.
+On the other hand, if you are wild camping at the side of the road, this probably will not be the case.
+We strongly suggest a gap of at least 16hrs between your last drink and driving.
 Please note that Scotland now has a lower drink drive limit to the rest of the UK.
 Alcosense tester kits are provided FOC.

 If you have any other questions please feel free to e-mail us: email@example.com